• Home

 How to Make a Huge Outdoor Chalkboard

 Need a fun idea to keep your kids busy in the backyard?
-This giant outdoor chalkboard is the perfect addition to your back fence, and the kids are guaranteed to love it!
+This giant outdoor chalkboard for your fence is the perfect addition to your yard, and the kids are guaranteed to love it!

 If you have a kid, you’ll know that chalk is always a huge hit.
 My son adores playing with chalk and I think he could spend all day hanging out in the backyard drawing pictures.
 The only problem?
 Our patio is too small for him to really be able to do much on it!
 So, we decided to create our own solution by building a huge outdoor chalkboard to hang on our fence.
 It looks great, it’s held up beautifully, and he plays with it all the time!